pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0120.md

 avoiding protocols for modeling the interfaces of things like API clients, database clients, audio players, and more, for a few reasons:

-* These interfaces tend to have a very specific set of conformances, typically a live and test implementation.
-They are not similar to the popular protocols in the Swift ecosystem, such as `Collection`, `View`, `Reducer`, and others.
-Those protocols have hundreds or thousands of conformances.
+  * These interfaces tend to have a very specific, limited set of conformances, typically just live and test implementations.
+They are not similar to the popular protocols in the Swift ecosystem, such as `Collection`, `View`, `Reducer`, and others, which may have hundreds or thousands of conformances.
-* One does not typically use the full power of protocols with these kinds of interfaces, such as primary associated types, operators for transforming conformances, static type preservation, etc.
+  * One does not typically use the full power of protocols with these kinds of interfaces, such as primary associated types, operators for transforming conformances, static type preservation, and more.
   * For dependencies in particular, it can be useful to override a single endpoint in tests while leaving all other endpoints unimplemented.
 This gives you exhaustive test coverage on exactly what parts of your dependencies are used in a particular execution flow.

 For these reasons, and more, we think using structs with closure properties to model dependencies is typically a far better choice.
 We have talked extensively about it in